The Catholic Church says: Abortion is intrinsically evil. Meaning it is now, and in ALL cases, morally wrong.

 If you are Catholic, the Sacrament of Reconciliation (Confession) is ALWAYS available.
 There is NEVER any sin that we could commit that God will not forgive if we just ask.

-McCorvey is an outspoken pro-life supporter now.
+McCorvey later became an outspoken pro-life supporter!
 In 2005, in McCorvey v.
 Hill, she petitioned the Supreme Court to overturn the 1973 decision, arguing that the case should be heard again in light of evidence that the procedure harms women, but that petition was denied by the Supreme Court.

 “The welfare of the mother and child are never at odds, even in sexual assault cases.
 Both the mother and child are helped by preserving life, not by perpetuating violence.